Advantages and Disadvantages of the Nikon 50mm f/1.8 D “nifty fifty” lens.

 f/5.6: sharp and good contrast.

-If we compare the nifty fifty lenses to Nikon 50mm G lenses how the are manufactured then we can see that this lens does not have any thing that we can call minimum flare control on maximum aperture, this lens have something that is called Nikon Super Integrated Coating for providing high-contrast image even with maximum aperture, but my experience is this lens is not doing so good @ maximum aperture, not until you stop the lens down to F/3.2 than this lens is very good, my favorite apertures on this lens is f/3.2 to f/5.6.
+This lens has something that is called Nikon Super Integrated Coating for providing high-contrast image even with maximum aperture, but my experience is this lens is not doing so good @ maximum aperture, not until you stop the lens down to F/3.2 than this lens is very good, my favorite apertures on this lens is f/3.2 to f/5.6.

 Does not have a built-in auto-focus motor, that means that this lens can only use manual focus on entry-level cameras such as the D3000 and D5000, series.